Reviews You Can Rely On

 Construction Quality

-A durable jacket should serve its intended purpose for years if not decades.
-In order to get the best one, you may need to invest a little more.
-Thicker, more rigid outer shell fabrics typically withstand use and abuse without showing signs of wear and tear, while thinner shells can work just fine if you avoid manual labor and sharp edges, like stacking wood or tuning your skis.
+A durable jacket should serve its intended purpose for years, if not decades.
+Thicker, more rigid outer shell fabrics typically withstand use and abuse without showing signs of wear and tear.
+Thinner shells are naturally more delicate, but should also remain intact for years if you avoid manual labor (like stacking wood) and sharp edges (like tuning your skis).

-The North Face Arctic and Fjallraven Nuuk parkas seem practically indestructible.
-Both have minimal exterior stitching and tough polyester and polyamide shells.
+The North Face Arctic and Fjallraven Nuuk parkas are practically indestructible.
+They have tough polyester and polyamide shells with minimal exterior stitching that could potentially unravel.
 That said, the Nuuk has a two-way zipper that can be difficult to engage and can be quite frustrating to use, especially with cold fingers.
 The Canada Goose Shelburne feels similarly bombproof to Arctic and Nuuk outer shells; however, the stitches on its external baffles are prone to snagging.

 winter jacket womens - though much of the canada goose shelburne&#039;s construction impressed...

 Our go-to winter jacket was the Outdoor Research Coze Down Parka.
-We found ourselves reaching for this coat day in and day out because it provided an excellent compromise between a soft and cozy down construction with a thicker feel and a more durable outer shell.
+We found ourselves reaching for this coat day in and day out because it provided an excellent compromise between a soft and cozy down construction with a thicker feel and a more durable outer shell than most down options.
 The L.L.
 Bean Mountain Classic Sherpa-Lined winter jacket has a similar design, yet doesn't provide the same level of quality materials.
 Namely, the toggles on the adjustable hood, the zipper pulls, and the fleece lining made the jacket look cheap and less classic than the outstanding Coze.

-The Outdoor Research Coze and L.L.
-Bean Mountain Classic feature similar designs; however, we found the Coze construction to feature a higher quality construction.
+The L.L.
+Bean Mountain Classic has a design similar to the Outdoor Research Coze; however, we found the Coze to have higher quality construction overall.

 The Patagonia Tres has a two-layer H2No membrane and polyester shell that seems invincible.
 The Cotopaxi Calidez seems similarly reliable — there isn't much to snag or unravel between the sturdy material and minimal external stitching.
 We did notice a few down feathers escaping from the inner jacket of the Tres.
 It's not enough to concern us, but this layer is thin, relatively easy to snag, and has loads of external stitches.
 Keeping this layer up and running will require some care.